Avalon Hill: Monarch Avalon division

-The AvalonCon World Boardgaming Championships was first held by AH in 1991.
+The AvalonCon World Boardgaming Championships was first held by AH in 1991, in the Baltimore area.

 Roleplaying games

 In 1974, a new game developer attempted to pitch his concept to Avalon Hill.
 Gary Gygax and Dave Arneson had co-developed a new type of co-operative game that used role-playing.
 But when Gygax pitched Dungeons & Dragons to AH, the largest company in wargaming did not understand the concept of role-playing, and turned down his offer.
 Gygax responded by founding TSR Inc to self-publish his game.
 In less than five years, TSR would be the dominant player in the new RPG market.

 Avalon Hill entered the role-playing game market a decade later by publishing Powers and Perils in 1983 and Lords of Creation in 1984.
 The licenses to RuneQuest and the board games White Bear & Red Moon (republished as Dragon Pass) and Elric, were acquired in a complex agreement in 1983 with Chaosium, and Avalon Hill published the 3rd Edition in 1984.
 None of these role-playing games achieved the popularity of the long-established competitor, Dungeons & Dragons.